plainC/c_allocators/README.md

 ### int frame_allocator_init(size_t frame_size)

-Initialize frame allocator with the given size.
+Initializes the frame allocator with the given size.
 Note that the actual space needed is twice the size of the frame size.
 In addition, frame needs to have space for the frame structure (32 bytes on modern platforms).
 If the allocator could not be initialized, the function return non zero.
-On success, 0 is returned.
+On success, `0` is returned.

 ### void frame_allocator_destroy()